-The Rosemary plant has very fragrant needle-like leaves, and it can have white, blue, purple, or pink flowers.
-The Rosemary plant is renowned for being low- maintenance.
-"Rosemary" comes from the Latin name for "dew" (ros) and "sea".
+The rosemary plant is renowned for being low- maintenance.
+The name rosemary comes from the Latin name for "dew" (ros) and "sea".
 It has been said that all this plant needs to flourish is humidity and sea breeze.

 What Does Rosemary Smell Like?